LODSContent/All-MOC/AZ-400/AZ-400_LabSetup.md

 @lab.Activity(DownloadFromGit)

->[!note] This will copy the latest lab files from GitHub and place them on the Desktop.
+>[!note] This will copy the latest lab files from GitHub and place them on the Student's Desktop.
 You will see a 'Success!' message above, once the process is complete.

 Once you have received the 'Success!' message, click **Next** to proceed to the lab.